emmadejagere21/property_to_rdf_transformation/README.md

 - csvtolatex.py: Convert a CSV file to LaTeX format
 - plot.py: Visualize the data graphically

+### Remarks

+The amount of nodes and the amount of edges can be changed in nodes_size and multipliers.
+For quick tests, please reduce these.
+If not, the run will take a while.

 ## Data Format

 Sample JSON files (data.json, data_backup.json) include nodes (e.g., Movies, People) and relationships (e.g., WATCHED) for demonstration.